|This is an unofficial version.

 9(1) On the advice of the director that an extreme spring flood is occurring or about to occur, the minister may make an extreme spring flood declaration.
 The declaration takes effect when it is made.

 9(2) The minister must cause the declaration to be published without delay in one issue of The Manitoba Gazette.

 9(3) An extreme spring flood declaration remains in effect until the minister declares it is ended and that declaration is published in The Manitoba Gazette.

-9(4) The Regulations Act does not apply to a declaration under this section.
+9(4) The Statutes and Regulations Act does not apply to a declaration under this section.

 9(5) No person may commence or maintain court proceedings to set aside or appeal a declaration made under this section or to have a declaration judicially reviewed.